A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: A Descent Newton Algorithm for the Two-Player Nash Equilibrium Problem

-with a similar requirement for the second player.
-Notice that, in optimization, similar inequalities are standard requirements on the direction for guaranteeing global convergence of a descent method using an Armijo line search.
+with an analogous requirement for the second player.
+Notice that, in optimization, similar inequalities are standard requirements on the direction for guaranteeing global convergence of a descent method using an Armijo line-search.

-Guided by all these ideas, we formalize below the algorithm for computing a sequence $\{(x_1^{k},x_2^{k})\}_{k\in\mathbb{N}}$ for solving the NEP (\ref{PJ1}-\ref{PJ2}), where we note that the algorithm includes a safeguarding strategy that replaces the mixed hessians with zeroes whenever stationarity for the corresponding player has been reached and $t$ is small enough, which will be explained later.
+Guided by all these ideas, we formalize below the algorithm for computing a sequence $\{(x_1^{k},x_2^{k})\}_{k\in\mathbb{N}}$ for solving the NEP \eqref{PJ1}, where we note that the algorithm includes a safeguarding strategy that replaces the mixed hessians with zeroes whenever stationarity for the corresponding player has been reached and $t$ is small enough, which will be explained later.\\